Skip to main content

 Book Club presented by LTU Black Student Union

 Please join the Black Student Union, Student Government, and Delta Sigma Theta Sorority, Inc. City of Detroit Chapter in reading and discussing books and articles about black culture, history, and experience.
-The Book Club meeting date, time, and Zoom link is available on ltu.edu/stugo/
+The Book Club typically meets on the last Wednesday of each month with a mid-day and evening meeting opportunities.
+The specific date, time, and Zoom link is available on ltu.edu/stugo/

 Suggested Reading for Upcoming Meetings

-Multiple copies are available for check out from Lawrence Tech Library.
+Multiple copies of titles below are available at Lawrence Tech Library.
 Books donated by Student Government.

 Dying of Whiteness by As Dying of Whiteness shows, the right-wing policies that resulted from this white backlash put these voters' very health at risk-and in the end, threaten everyone's well-being.
 Physician and sociologist Jonathan M. Metzl travels across America's heartland seeking to better understand the politics of racial resentment and its impact on public health.
 Interviewing a range of Americans, he uncovers how racial anxieties led to the repeal of gun control laws in Missouri, stymied the Affordable Care Act in Tennessee, and fueled massive cuts to schools and social services in Kansas.
 Although such measures promised to restore greatness to white America, Metzl's systematic analysis of health data dramatically reveals they did just the opposite: these policies made life sicker, harder, and shorter in the very populations they purported to aid.
 Thus, white gun suicides soared, life expectancies fell, and school dropout rates rose.
 Powerful, searing, and sobering, Dying of Whiteness ultimately demonstrates just how much white America would benefit by emphasizing cooperation, rather than chasing false promises of supremacy.